diffix/reference/README.md

 ## Development process

 The concepts implemented will at times be complex.
 We therefore do not skimp on code quality or legibility.
-Treat it as a properly engineered codebase with the standards we are used to from Aircloak.
 Code going into the `master`-branch is peer-reviewed.
 Tests should pass, etc.

 ### Design considerations